bead.participants

 __len__() -> int

-Return number of mappings.
+Return the number of mappings.

-add_mapping(external_id: str, participant_id: UUID, external_source: str | None = None) -> ParticipantIDMapping
+with_mapping(external_id: str, participant_id: UUID, external_source: str | None = None) -> tuple[Self, ParticipantIDMapping]

 get_participant_id(external_id: str) -> UUID | None